Hello and welcome back for another blog post!

 - Soon You’ll Get Better

 Very emotional track, I can’t really explain much about this song.
-This is the song which will leave you sobbing.
-It’s about Taylor Swift’s mom, and her battle with cancer.
+This is the song that will leave you sobbing.
+It’s about Taylor Swift’s mom and her battle with cancer.
 This song hits you right through the bones.
-I love how this song is stripped-down, with just the strumming of guitar, and Taylor’s voice.
+I love how this song is stripped-down, with just the strumming of a guitar, and Taylor’s voice.
 I’m really touched and proud by Taylor’s braveness to tackle this issue in a song, it’s very hopeful and moving at the same time.
 It also features Dixie Chicks, the favorite band of Andrea (Swift’s mom) on the backing vocals!
 I know this song is intended for her mom, but after listening to this, I kind of feel this song is also for me.
 The saddest track on the album! (in my opinion).
 10/10 STARS!

 - False God

 Some rumor literally spread that this song is somewhat related to Donald Trump LMAO.
 It’s hilarious but after listening to this song this song has nothing to shade about the current president of the United States.
-The song tackles the issues on worshiping a certain concept on love, worshiping perfect and ideal relationships.
+The song tackles the issues of worshiping a certain concept on love, worshiping perfect and ideal relationships.
 Sorry to burst your bubble but relationships aren’t perfect.
 Sonic-ally, some elements of saxophone could be heard from this song.
 If I can describe this song, it’s like a Jazz version of Dress.
 A grower for me!
 8/10 STARS!

 - You Need to Calm Down

 An anthem of the LGBTQIA++ COMMUNITY.
-I love how this song screams equality not just gender wise, but also in race and cultures in a society.
+I love how this song screams equality not just gender-wise, but also in race and cultures in a society.
 The lyrics on this song is EVERYTHING.
 The instrumentals produced by Taylor Swift and Joe Little is catchy and borderline mid-tempo/upbeat.
 I really love the layering done with Taylor’s voice on the chorus part, specifically the Oh-oh-oh-oh-oh-oh.
 The fast pre-chorus on this track is also fun to sing every time lmao.
 The star-studded cast on the music video as well as the cameo of Katy Perry is so ICONIC.
 REDEFINED POP CULTURE I CAN’T. 9.5/10 STARS!

 This song just overflows with passion.
 I love Taylor’s vocals on this song, and the effects she did for this song.
-The songs talk about owning one’s mistake, admitting one’s mistake and lacks just to keep the relationship glowing.
+The songs talk about owning one’s mistake, admitting one’s mistake, and lack just to keep the relationship glowing.
 Letting down your pride and prioritizing reconciliation with someone you love.
 Afterglow has been the song I’ve wanted to listen the most prior to the album release, and I guess it didn’t disappoint!
 Love this song!
 Definitely a standout on this album!
 10/10 STARS!

 The lead single of the album.
 I can still remember the enormous hype going around this song when it was about to release!
 Sonically, I guess it didn’t disappoint, it’s catchy and a great song to start the era due to its upbeat rhythms!
 But lyrically, I guess this is not Taylor’s best track, even for a lead single.
 The song also features Brendon Urie from Panic!
 At the Disco!
 Overall, this is a great track to boost the atmosphere!
 I also would like to mention the fact that Taylor did remove the line ‘Hey!
 Kids spelling is fun!’ on the standard album, well it does seem childish but it’s tolerable for me.
 8/10 STARS!